e-Aadhaar vs. Physical Card: Understanding Their Equal Validity

 Both e-Aadhaar and physical card are equally important

 It is clear that whether you choose to use your physical Aadhaar card or your e-Aadhaar, both are equally valid and important.
-The UIDAI has made sure that the digital version is just as authentic and acceptable as the one you hold in your hand.
+The UIDAI has made sure that the digital version is just as authentic and acceptable as its physical counterpart.
 This flexibility allows you to use your Aadhaar in the way that is most convenient and secure for you at any given time.

 Your responsibility in using your Aadhaar wisely